 Having shared the stage with internationally renowned artists including Roberta Flack, MC Lyte, Denyce Graves, Tye Tribbett, J.Cole, Questlove and Black Thought of The Roots, emerging artist Chelsey Green is certainly “environmentally sound” when it comes to today’s popular music scene.

 A native of Houston, Texas, Green was born into a family of jazz and funk musicians and started her performance career as a violinist at age 5.
 Though inundated with music of all genres, she focused on classical music studying both privately and publicly at performing arts schools in the Houston public school system.
-In an effort to diversify her schooling, Green attended a traditional high school and was active in various academic and performance-based activities in other fields.
-The call to be a musician, however, was ever-present and saw Green returning to her first love, the violin.

 After moving to Baltimore to attend graduate school at The Peabody Conservatory of Johns Hopkins University, Green soon saw the amazing talent in the city and knew immediately that her dream could start its realization.